blkbamboo74/azure-network-protocols/README.md

 <img src="https://i.imgur.com/vNaOUBd.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next, shift the Wireshark filter to DNS traffic.
-Using the Windows 10 VM, run the command nslookup google.com to resolve Google’s IP address.
+Using the Windows 10 VM, run the command nslookup google.com to resolve Disney's IP address.
 Observe how the DNS queries and responses are captured in real-time—it’s like seeing the internet’s phonebook in action!
 </p>
 <br />